This is a rush transcript from "Your World," November 23, 2011. This copy may not be in its final form and may be updated.

-PAUL: Yeah.
-Sometimes you stand for a couple of hours, but maybe talk for seven minutes.
+PAUL: Sometimes you stand for a couple of hours, but maybe talk for seven minutes.

-PAUL: I much more prefer an interview, ya know, a serious interview, where the interviewer can follow up and you can follow up and explain things.
+PAUL: I much more prefer an interview, a series interview, where the interviewer can follow up and you can follow up and explain things.
 So the setting is not good and the standing around like that is not the best way to get information out.

 But whatever they say, at least when Iowans have been polled, they like what they are hearing.
 Do you think it is necessary for you to win Iowa?
-That that is the best chance for you to state your case, and that placing third or fourth would not be good?
+That that is the best chance for you to state your case, and that placing third or fourth wouldn’t be good?

 PAUL: I think fourth or fifth would be very bad, and would be very discouraging because we have invested a lot of time and we are doing well, so something would have to happen to knock us down that low.

-I don't work with the assumption that first is absolutely necessary, in that we are on the verge of getting it, because it's gonna be tough even though that is a possibility.
+I don’t work with the assumption that first is absolutely necessary, in that we are on the verge of getting it, because it will be tough even though that is a possibility.
 Second -- second would be very good and that with give us a little bit of momentum.
 Third is a question mark.
 But that is an honest assessment from me, so, time will tell.